Yash-R/AiSensy/README.md

-Dialogflow Intents
+# Dialogflow Intents

-A Simple example of accessing dialgoflow intents via API
+A minimilistic example of accessing dialgoflow intents via API

-React frontend as UI.
+- React frontend as dashboard.
-NodeJS server to fetch and cater intent list.
+- NodeJS server to fetch and cater intent list.